 Freeview is the name of the UK's digital terrestrial TV service, delivered to your home through an aerial.
 Available on TVs, set-top boxes and PVRs (personal video recorders), Freeview offers the UK's most popular TV and radio channels, accessible for a one-off payment.

 Freeview is a great choice if you're on a budget and don't want to be tied into a subscription package, but it lacks the choice of pay-TV services from Sky and Virgin Media, or even the subscription-free satellite TV alternative, Freesat.

 What channels are available on Freeview?

 Although Freeview offers fewer channels than satellite and cable, 95% of the nation's favourite programmes are available on it (according to BARB data).
-You get 60 TV channels - including the BBC One, BBC Two, ITV, Channel 4 and Channel 5 - plus numerous radio stations.
+You get 70 TV channels - including the BBC One, BBC Two, ITV, Channel 4 and Channel 5 - plus more than 30 radio stations.